definitelynotkk/Toilet_occupancy_detector_ESP8266/README.md

 It is a smart home sensor peoject based on Arduino using 2 VL53L0X Time Of Flight sensor, detect people moving in and out.
 Turn on LED indicator when toilet is ocuppied.
 Send MQTT message to trigger other home automation actions.

 Only tested on esp8266 nodemcu.
 Other arduino compatible board should also work.

+### Features
+- Turn on led indicator when someone enters
+- Send number of people to mqtt server for other smart home action integration
+- Button press to reset number of people to 0.
+Long press to reboot the board
+- Home assistant support for other IOT interactions.
+Such as turning on/off room light.

 ### Arduino Library required:
 PubSubClient